 Introduction to Continuous Integration in DevOps

 Continuous Integration in DevOps is the process of automating the build and deploy phase through certain tools and best practices.
 Continuous Integration (CI) is applicable to all types of software projects such as developing websites, Mobile Applications and Microservices based APIs.
 There are three major categories of tools associated with CI such as Versioning tool, Build tool, repositories for centralized artifacts.
 CI pipeline helps the developer to easily commit the code and helps for quality development.
-The Initial CI pipeline set up require major expertise of DevOps, however after the setup implemented the software development lifecycle benefited with the process.
+The Initial CI pipeline set-up requires the major expertise of DevOps; however, after the setup was implemented, the software development lifecycle benefited from the process.

-- A developer develops or writes some form of code often called as patches representing a change to the project’s codebase [example a fix or bug].
+- A developer develops or writes some form of code, often called as patches representing a change to the project’s codebase [for example, a fix or bug].

-- If the codes present in the centralized repos are needed later or while composing the application i.e. building can be referred later at any point in time.
-Then these builds are deployed and can be manipulated or called at any point of time often termed as packages or artifacts.
+- If the codes present in the centralized repos are needed later or while composing the application, i.e. building can be referred later at any point in time.
+Then these builds are deployed and can be manipulated or called at any point in time, often termed as packages or artifacts.

-Now comes into picture another concern which can give the next thought to all scenarios which are like branching strategies.
+Now comes into the picture another concern which can give the next thought to all scenarios, which are like branching strategies.

 To adopt Continuous Integration in full, fledge there are certain requirements needed to be fulfilled:

 Continuous integration mainly depends on the versioning tool.
 It is the very first requirement to make continuous integration possible.
 Few Versioning tools like git, SVN, bitbucket, etc. Again, it depends on the project requirement that which versioning tool is to be considered.